r-gaia-cs/bc/novice/sql/05-null.md

 <div>
 <p>Null values cause headaches wherever they appear.
+For example,
-For example, suppose we want to find all the salinity measurements that weren't taken by Dyer.
-It's natural to write the query like this:</p>
+suppose we want to find all the salinity measurements that weren&#39;t taken by Dyer.
+It&#39;s natural to write the query like this:</p>
 </div>